 Standardized test scores are consistently above national and state averages and competitive with the highest achieving districts in the state.
 Recent national and state awards include:

-- Top rating on the state School Report Card — one of only five K-12 school districts in Wisconsin achieving at the highest level
+- Top rating on the state School Report Card — one of only six K-12 school districts in Wisconsin achieving at the highest level

 - Newsweek Magazine “America’s Best High Schools” for six consecutive years